amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 ```

 Use the updated values to upgrade the installed collectors with the `helm upgrade` command, see also [deploying the Open Telemetry Collector](../otel/collector.md#deploy-the-collector) for more details.

+## Upgrade stackpacks

+Navigate to `https://your-stackstate-instance/#/stackpacks/` or open the StackPacks overview via the main menu.
+From there go through all installed stackpacks and hit the "Upgrade" button to get the new SUSE Observability version of the stackpack.

 ## Migrate agents